 Mechanical ventilation works by using pressure to drive air into your lungs.
 The pressure forces fluid out of the air spaces and allows oxygen to diffuse into the blood.
 The ventilator does not make you better; it only keeps you alive while your body attempts to heal.
 As the flu virus raged on and as her body strove to fight the infection, her lungs became stiff and brittle, making it much harder to force air into them.
-The ventilator settings changed and even the ventilator itself was changed, but it quickly became clear that despite our technology and knowledge, Liza’s lung disease was progressing beyond the ability of modern medicine to support.

-During this time I acted as medical interpreter to my family.
 “Why aren’t they doing more?” they would ask me as I watched her laboratory results change each day.
 An ICU truism is that the less you do to a patient, the more likely they are to get better.
 This level of medicine is a waiting game, knowing when to watch and wait, when to intervene, and knowing how to minimize the risk of making someone worse when you do need to intervene.
 Blood level low?
 Transfuse just enough blood, but not too often.
 Oxygen saturations low?
 Don’t get too aggressive with the ventilator.